Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: The quark-level amplitudes and physical observables

 where $n$ represents the number of basis functions, and $a$ is the ratio coefficient.
 There are three parameters $\{d_1,d_n,n\}$ to be determined with the variation method.
-It is found that when taking $d_1=0.1\ fm$, $d_n=2\ fm$, and $n=10$, we can obtain stable results for the $\Xi$ baryons.
+It is found that taking $d_1=0.1$ fm, $d_n=2$ fm, and $n=10$, we can obtain stable results for the $\Xi$ baryons.

-The parameters of the quark potential model adopted in this work have been presented in Tab. \ref{tab:potential parameters}.
-The confinement strength $b_{ss}$ and the strong coupling constant $\alpha_{ss}$ between two strange quarks are taken from Ref.~\cite{Liu:2019wdr}, where they were determined by fitting the $\Omega$ mass spectrum.
-The constituent quark mass of the $s$ quark and $u/d$ quarks are fixed within their typical ranges.
-The others parameters of $b_{us}$, $\alpha_{us}$, $\sigma_{ss/us}$ and $C_0$ are determined by an overall description of the masses of the four $\Xi$ states in the PDG~\cite{ParticleDataGroup:2024cfk}: the 4-stat states $\Xi(1415/1422)$ (where the numbers in parentheses represent the masses of the neutral and charged states respectively) and $\Xi(1535)$, together with the 3-star states $\Xi(1690)$ and $\Xi(1820)$.
-Although there is still controversy over the nature and even the $J^P$ assignment of $\Xi(1690)$, as mentioned in Sec.~\ref{sec-1 to 3}, some experimental analyses confirm its quantum numbers of $J^P=\frac12^-$.
-In addition, theoretical analysis based on the quark model suggests that it might be the first orbital excitation state $1^2P_{\frac12^-}$, although some calculations predict the $1^2P_{\frac12^-}$ mass to be slightly higher than the experimental $\Xi(1690)$ mass.
+The model parameters $b_{us}$, $\alpha_{us}$, $\sigma_{ss/us}$ and $C_0$ in Tab.~\ref{tab:potential parameters} are determined by an overall description of the masses of the four $\Xi$ states~\cite{ParticleDataGroup:2024cfk}: 4-star ground state $\Xi(1318)$, 4-star sate $\Xi(1530)$, the 3-star $\Xi(1690)$ and $\Xi(1820)$ resonances.
+Although there is still controversy over the nature and even the $J^P$ assignment of $\Xi(1690)$, as mentioned in Sec.~\ref{sec-1 to 3}, some experimental analyses confirm its quantum numbers of $J^P=1/2^-$.
+In addition, theoretical analysis based on the quark model suggests that it might be the first orbital excitation state $1^2P_{1/2^-}$, although some other calculations predict the $1^2P_{1/2^-}$ mass to be slightly higher than the experimental $\Xi(1690)$ mass.
 The obtained mass spectra for these four $\Xi$ states compared with the data and some other works are given in Tab.~\ref{tab:Xi mass}.
-We compare the obtained first orbital excitation state $1^2P_{\frac12^-}$ with $\Xi(1690)$ and its mass is higher than that of $\Xi(1690)$.
+We compare the obtained first orbital excitation state $1^2P_{1/2^-}$ with $\Xi(1690)$.
+But, its obtained theoretical mass is higher than the experimental mass of $\Xi(1690)$. {Nevertheless, we do not claim that the obtained $1^2P_{1/2^-}$ state is the $\Xi(1690)$.
+This is why we placed a question mark (?) next to $\Xi(1690)$ in Tab.~\ref{tab:Xi mass}.
+In the following calculations, we adopt a mass of 1732.9 MeV for the $1^2P_{1/2^-}$ state, rather than the experimental mass of $\Xi(1690)$.}

 It is worth noting that the purpose of this work is not to determine the mass spectrum of $\Xi$ baryons.
 Instead, we fit several experimentally well-established baryons to constrain the parameters of the quark potential model, which in turn allows us to obtain numerical wave functions for the $\Xi$ states.
 The stability and rationality of these numerical wave functions are evaluated by comparing the obtained mass from solving the Schr\"{o}dinger equation with the corresponding experimental values.
 The resulting numerical wave functions will be adopted in subsequent calculation of weak decays within the NRCQM, thereby reducing uncertainties introduced by additional phenomenological parameters.